jonathanwears/dbApi/README.md

 ## Room for Improvement

-- To fix CORS issue CORS is open
+- CORS has been opened to allow API to work

 ## Contact